Best running earbuds: Top wireless buds from Beats By Dre, Jaybird and more

-Once a niche product, the options for the best running earbuds are now rich, varied and plentiful.
+Once a niche product, the options for the best workout earbuds are now rich, varied and plentiful.

 Earphone technology has moved on rapidly in recent years and almost all of the advancements benefit runners.
 Swinging cables are a thing of the past, while there’s improved wireless connectivity, marathon-esque battery life, active noise-cancelling and ambient sound modes for immersion or safety, and solid weather resistance.